Higher-order contagion processes in 3.99 dimensions

 In particular, we analyze data from a village in rural Malawi \cite{Ozella} and a workplace from the French Institute for Public Health Surveillance (InVS) \cite{Genois2} as case studies.
 We refer to SM \cite{SM} for a comprehensive analysis of other networks, which includes data from high \cite{Genois1, Fournet, Mastrandrea} and primary schools \cite{Genois1, Stehle}, a hospital, scientific conferences, and other workplaces \cite{Genois1}.
-Figures \ref{RNets}(a) and (c) show how phase transitions change with different threshold values ($h$) for the rural village and the workplace.
-For both cases, $b$ exhibits a sign change at $h=10$, even if the network maintains the giant component (see Fig.\ref{RNets}(b) and (d)), despite the enhancement of higher-order effects when setting $\beta_\Delta=2\beta$.
-Notice the proximity to the theoretical prediction, even for networks exhibiting pronounced finite-size effects.
+Figures~\ref{RNets}(a) and (c) show how the phase transition changes as the threshold value $h$ is varied for the rural village and workplace networks.
+In both cases, the effective coefficient $b$ changes sign at approximately $h\simeq 7$ [see Figs.~\ref{RNets}(b) and (d)], while the thresholded network still retains a giant component. \new{Notably, this occurs even for $\beta_\Delta=2\beta$, a choice that enhances simplicial effects.} The observed behavior is qualitatively consistent with the mesoscopic prediction, although finite-size and fluctuation effects may lead to deviations for small network sizes.

 \paragraph{\textbf{Interplay between noise and dimensionality in discontinuous absorbing-active transitions.}}